alexedwards/scs/README.md

 	// expiry time should be overwritten.
 	Commit(token string, b []byte, expiry time.Time) (err error) }

+type IterableStore interface {
+	// All should return a map containing data for all active sessions (i.e.
+	// sessions which have not expired).
+The map key should be the session
+	// token and the map value should be the session data.
+If no active
+	// sessions exist this should return an empty (not nil) map.
+	All() (map[string][]byte, error)
+}
 ```

 ### Preventing Session Fixation